Tiny-Snow/EVMP/README.md

 - When comparing the effect between EVMP models, or between EVMP and non-EVMP models, be careful NOT to modify the random seed in main.py!

-  A better solution is to generate fixings before training and then remove rand operations from utils/data_loader.py.
+  A better solution is to generate fixing datasets before training and then remove rand operations from utils/data_loader.py.
 There are currently no plans to modify the source code in the repository.